KostasKgr/request.end/README.md

 ### Beta Version

 This specification is currently in beta.
 Features and conventions are subject to change.
-We welcome feedback and contributions to help us reach a stable version.
+We welcome feedback in the github discussions, and contributions to help us reach a stable version.

 ## FAQ